-The net pension liability (NPL) is calculated separately for each employer and represents that particular employer's total pension liability determined in accordance with U.S. GAAP, less that employer's fiduciary net position.
-At June 30, 2019, the Library reported a net pension liability of \$61,592.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2017 and rolled forward to the measurement date of June 30, 2018.
+The net pension liability (NPL) is calculated separately for each employer and represents that particular employer's total pension liability determined in accordance with GAAP, less that employer's fiduciary net position.
+For the Library, the net pension liability was measured as of June 30, 2019.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2018, rolled forward to the measurement date of June 30, 2019.
+The pension liability measured as of June 30, 2019 was \$222,232.